 REVIEW OF RELATED LITERATURE

-In this chapter, the problem will be talked about are about review of related literature, that consist of literature, prose fiction, Values, messages, background of the author and the previous studies.
+In this chapter, the problem will be talked about are about review of related literature, that consist of literature, prose fiction, Values, messages, background of the author and the previous studies.2.1.
+Review Literature

 In Patterns of Genre Fiction Readers: A Survey of Durham County Library Patrons, Gundlach approaches genre fiction through readers’ advisory services offered by the public library.
 The author focuses on the appeal of genre fiction to patrons who frequent the adult fiction section of the library.
 The author’s study is directed towards patterns of reading interests and finding similar vocabulary between patrons and librarians when dealing with fiction genres (10).
 Through Gundlach’s surveys in Durham’s libraries, one is able to see the genres in which patrons of various age groups have the most interest.
 She has narrowed it down to eight different genres by using Saricks’ The Reader’s Advisory Guide to Genre Fiction and examining the reading interests and crossover patterns in genre fiction (Gundlach 11).
 Saricks’ text proves to be a useful guide for defining the specific genres possible for classification of fiction.
 She has fifteen chapters all dealing with a specific genre, from “Adventure” to “Women’s Lives and Relationships” (15, 370).
 Saricks does address the fact that some readers prefer to have series their author wrote or books that are similar kept separately from other materials, she says “some genres are easier to separate than others” (225).
 Saricks is not afraid to address some of the issues that arise when discussing genre categorization, “we place authors in genres where we think the readers are most likely to discover them, but the blurring of the borders of the genres is becoming more frequent” (178).